bighi/super_journal/README.md

 If you combine it with something like `-j all` to read from all journals, that becomes a very useful tool to remember a slice of your life in all the contexts you write about.

+---

+## Edit an entire journal in a text editor

+`jnl edit`

+This command opens your entire journal in your default text editor (defined by the $EDITOR environment variable).
+You can then edit whatever you want and save it.

+By default it will open the first journal defined in your config file.

+### Edit a specific journal

+`jnl edit --journal [journal]`

+`jnl edit -j [journal]`

+You can also pass it the `--journal` parameter to decide which journal you want to edit.